6 Creative Benefits for Nonprofits that Won’t Break the Bank

 We’ve compiled a list of 6 desirable nonprofit hr benefits that won’t break the bank, but will impress your nonprofit employees:

 Health Savings Accounts, also known as HSAs, are tax-advantaged savings accounts created for those who are covered under high-deductible health plans (HDHPs).
 They allow those individuals to save for medical expenses that HDHPs do not cover.
 The funds in an HSA are invested over time and can be used to pay for qualified medical expenses.

-While employers can contribute to HSAs if they desire, the program can also be fully employee funded—meaning it would cost your non-profit zero, while still providing an incredibly useful medical and financial benefit for your employees.
+While employers can contribute to HSAs if they desire, the program can also be fully employee funded—meaning it would cost your non-profit zero, while still providing an incredibly useful medical and financial benefit for your nonprofit employees.

 Flexible Spending Account

 A flexible spending account (FSA) is another popular, tax-advantaged financial account.
 The employee sets aside a portion of their paycheck to go into the account to be put towards qualified medical expenses.
 FSAs are not exclusive to high-deductible health plans—funds can often be used for other benefits like dependent care.
 As of 2020, the maximum employees could contribute to one is $2,750.

 Wellness programs can be expensive.
 In today’s competitive job market, many companies are offering fully-paid gym memberships to their employees.
 But you don’t have to sign all of your employees up for ClassPass to take advantage of this trend.

 Consider allowing an employee with a passion for yoga to teach weekly or monthly classes in the office.
 Offer monthly group meditations or allow employees to leave during lunch to squeeze in a workout class.
 You can also organize group activities that encourage mental and physical health and help your team get to know one another.
 Think: bike to work incentives, team sports, a field day, etc. The options are endless.